-Submit a Nomination Award nominations close on March 31st.
+Submit a Nomination Award nominations are open through April 13.

 The Unsung Hero Award is delivered to the recipient’s head of school, who may choose to present it at a significant school occasion such as a board meeting or an all-school ceremony.
 NBOA formally announces the latest recipients each July, after all recipients have been presented with their awards.